-Applicants to IUB, IUPUC, or IUPUI will receive priority consideration for admission if they have completed the majority (51 percent) of their prerequisite general education course work on the IUPUI, IUPUC, or IU Bloomington campus.
+Applicants to the Core Campus will receive priority consideration for admission if they have completed the majority (51 percent) of their prerequisite general education course work on the IUPUI or IU Bloomington campus.
 If additional spaces are available, the next priority is given to students who have completed the majority of their course work on another IU campus.
 Students transferring the majority of prerequisite course work from a non-IU school are accorded lowest priority for admission.